Calculating in situ diversification and historical dispersal

 #> Note: assigning 'A B C D E' as area names.

-reconstruct the evoregions.
-If you want to check out the code used to
+the DEC model to infer evoregions.
+If you wish to inspect the code used

-run the BioGeoBEARS models, you can access it with
+to run the BioGeoBEARS models, you can access it at

 file.edit(system.file("extdata", "script", "e_01_run_DEC_model.R", package = "Herodotools")).